Hobbs Attorneys Urge Uninsured Motorist Insurance

-Mark Stout pointed out the uninsured motorist insurance is “stackable,” meaning a family with four cars and a $100,000 policy on each actually has $400,000 available in the event one of the cars is involved in an accident.
+Mark Stout pointed out that uninsured motorist insurance is “stackable,” meaning a family with four cars and a $100,000 policy on each has $400,000 available in the event one of the cars is involved in an accident.

 And it doesn’t matter what car you’re driving when the accident occurs, even somebody else’s.

 “If I give you the keys to my car … and you hit somebody, my uninsured motorist coverage is going to cover you, then your uninsured motorist coverage is going to come in on top of that, so you’ve got extra protection,” he said, noting if the accident is your fault, your insurance premiums likely will increase.